nyudlts/dot-doc/preservation-naming-template.md

 * **inserts:**
   * template: `<digi_id>_<page number>_<sequence number>_<role>.tif`
     * `page number`: the **six digit** integer padded with leading zeros that
-    matches the last numbered page in the item
+    matches the last numbered page before the insert
     * `sequence number`: a **two digit** integer padded with leading zeros
     that indicates the sequence of the page in the "insert" section
       * can use three digits when needed